-If you didn’t already know, the food you eat majorly affects the way you feel.
-A poor diet and too much sugar and processed foods can lead to diabetes, depression, obesity, and fatigue among other things.
-If you want to feel your very must, you must eat the very best.
+The food we eat majorly affects the way we feel.
+A poor diet and too much sugar and processed foods can lead to diabetes, depression, obesity, and fatigue among other ailments.
+If you want to feel your very best, you must eat the very best.
 This doesn’t mean you have to cut out every pleasurable food from your diet.
 The occasional order of french fries or slice of cake is not going to affect your health long term.
 The key is moderation.
-On a day to day basis, balancing your diet with healthy food is absolutely essential to your wellness.
-Here are a few delicious, mood-boosting foods that are not only good for you, but actually make you feel better!
+On a day to day basis, balancing your diet with healthy food is essential to your wellness and mental health -especially if you are prone to depression or low mood.
+Here are a few delicious, mood-boosting foods that are not only good for you, but can actually make you feel better!

 Believe it or not, dark chocolate is actually good for you.
 Dark chocolate helps produce endorphins and serotonin in the brain -two key chemicals to pleasure and mood balance.
 Dark chocolate contains flavonoids, an antioxidant that protects cells from free radicals such as sun exposure, pollution, and smoke.
 Flavonoids have also been proven to reduce bad cholesterol and lower blood pressure.
 Keep in mind that “dark” chocolate is the key here.
 So this doesn’t include milk chocolate or white chocolate -it has to be dark chocolate.
 The higher the cacao content in chocolate the more healthy it is.
 So opt for dark chocolate with a cacao percentage of 70 or more.